It’s only up from here for Goddard High football

 GODDARD, Kan.
 (KSNW) — To the west of Wichita sits Goddard.
 It is the home of two high schools, Goddard High and Goddard Eisenhower.

-The Goddard High Lions are coming off of a winless season — they finished 0-9.
-But Head Coach Tommy Beason is pumped for this season because of two changes the program implemented this off-season.
+The Goddard High Lions are coming off of a winless season.
+They finished 0-9.
+Head coach Tommy Beason is pumped for this season because of two changes the program implemented this off-season.

 The first, Beason made the executive decision to fire himself as offensive coordinator.